YorickYu/firstgit/readme.txt

 Git is free software
 add a new line.
 test add more file once
-Creating a new branch is quick
+Creating a new branch bbb is quick